gouldsonium/lorerim-wiki/_support/safe-to-modify.md

 ### ReShade
 - Make sure to disable frame generation when using this mod as they are mutually exclusive.
 This also comes with a performance hit.

+### ENB Options
+- Disable the existing ENB before re-enabling another one.
+I also recomemnd you go to the bottom of MO2, right click the "Overwrite" section and clear overwrite folder.
+This will clear the ENB cache.

 ### Optional Gameplay Mods
 - **Smooth Random Sprint** has a more modern sprint animation.
 Can be disabled at anytime.
 - **JellyFishFP Movement** causes first person camera bobbing when walking.
 Disable at anytime if you don't like it.